joakimhansen/DAT110-Project3/README.md

 ![](assets/cooperative.png)

 #### Design
 The idea behind cooperative mirroring is that a node can replicate its content among other nodes in the p2p system.
-In the DHT implementation, this replication is done dynamically where nodes can be assigned a file if the hash value (key) of a replica of this file maps to the hash value (id) of the node by using the rule (id >= key).
+In the DHT implementation, this replication is done dynamically where nodes can be assigned a file if the hash value (key) of a replica of this file maps to the hash value (id) of the node.

-The idea is that we can replicate a resource (e.g. a file) and distribute the replicas to running processes (peers) that are arranged in a ring topology.
+In this project, we can replicate a resource (e.g. a file) and distribute the replicas to running processes (peers) that are arranged in a ring topology.
 This design provides fault-tolerance and high availability for the resource.
 However, to achieve these qualities require an efficient naming system.
 The DHT system provides the mechanism to pair a resource to the address where it can be stored and located.
 Given a resource (e.g. a file), we can lookup the DHT system for the server(s) storing this file.
 The DHT system uses the same address space for naming a resource and its access point (peers).